West Islip & Riverhead newly relocated to Catholic Health locations: Learn More

 Table of Contents

-The observed patterns do, however, offer some fascinating insight into human behavior and social circles.
-It appears that our strongest relationships — the ones where we actively keep in touch — are limited regardless of how we feel about the other people in our lives who we consider close.
-It suggests that there really is a preferred “squad” that we rely on and apparently it isn’t very big.
+It appears that our strongest relationships, the ones where we actively keep in touch, are limited regardless of how many acquaintances we have on social media.
+This suggests that there really is a preferred inner circle that we rely on for our most significant needs.

 Related Blogs